Progressive overload is the #1 principle of strength training.

 For example, let’s pick push-ups as an exercise.
 You start with 50 push-ups per session.
 As you train, you increase your push-ups to 200 push-ups per session.
 You will reach 200 push-ups rather quickly.
 What will you do next?
 Do 300, 500, 1000 push-ups?
 That would be too time-consuming.

-There’s a much better and time efficient way.
+There’s a much better and more time-efficient way.

 To apply progressive overload to bodyweight training, we will introduce a new variable other than weight or reps: TIME.